Gwarks/pyCA/readme.rst

 **PyCA** is a fully functional Opencast Matterhorn [MH]_ Capture Agent written in about 300 lines Python code.
 It is free software licenced under the terms of both the FreeBSD license and the LGPL.
-The target systems are primarily small devices like the Raspberry Pi [RPi]_ although it can, of course, also run on a normal PC without a problem.
+The target systems are primarily normal PCs.

 Installation
 ************